SparkPusher/Reflectify/README.md

 ## Arduino Setup

-For the implementation of the reading of the sensors platform.io was used, which can be integrated into the development environment of Visual Studio Code.
+For the implementation of the reading of the sensors, platform.io was used, which can be integrated into the development environment of Visual Studio Code.
 For this purpose, the following parameters must be taken into account:
 | Variable | Setting |
 | --- | --- |
 | Platform | atmelavr |